ejmastnak/ejmastnak.com/content/tutorials/arch/startx.md

 ## What's involved

+*Feel free to skip the introductory theory and [skip directly to installing stuff]({{< relref "#install" >}}).*

 ### Making sense of all the Xs

-**Note:** Feel free to [skip to installation]({{< relref "#install" >}}).
-The technical details in this section don't matter much once you actually begin using a window system, and you usually won't think about them or need them from the perspective of an everyday user.
+Note: for most users the technical details in this section don't matter much once you actually begin using a window system, and you usually won't think about them or need them from the perspective of an everyday user.
+But I'm including this section because it might help to have a general idea of what's going on.

 Confusingly, the X Window System, display server, and display server communication protocol are all called X in everyday usage.
 [Wikipedia](https://en.wikipedia.org/wiki/Windowing_system) [does](https://en.wikipedia.org/wiki/X_Window_System) [a good job](https://en.wikipedia.org/wiki/X.Org_Server) of explaining what's involved;